Dominic Bruce: Education

-Bruce served as an Adult Education Tutor at Bristol University, 1949–50.
-He was Assistant Secretary of the University Committee, Adult Education HM Forces, 1950–53; Further Education Officer, Surrey County Council, 1953–59; Principal, Richmond Technical Institute, 1959–62.
-Bruce became the Founding Principal of Kingston College of Further Education, 1962–1980.
+In his career in education, Bruce tended to do things his own way.
+He liked building academic and vocational courses.
+He gave opportunities to many in Surrey failed by a secondary education.
+He served as an adult education tutor at Bristol University, 1949–50.
+He was assistant secretary of the University Committee, Adult Education HM Forces, 1950–53; further education officer, Surrey County Council, 1953–59; principal, Richmond Technical Institute, 1959–62.
+Bruce became the founding principal of Kingston College of Further Education, 1962–1980.

-There was significant interest at the time for this important new position and the short list consisted of Bruce, a distinguished Royal Navy Captain and an Army Brigadier (i.e. a 'one star' general).
+There was significant interest at the time for this important new position and the short list consisted of Bruce, a distinguished Royal Navy captain and an army brigadier (i.e. a 'one star' general).
 Bruce's quick wit was responsible for his appointment.
-When he entered the interview room, the Chairman of the Panel was reading his CV and looked up at him in astonishment saying "it says here that you have nine children.
+When he entered the interview room, the chairman of the panel was reading his CV and looked up at him in astonishment, saying "it says here that you have nine children.
 Are they all yours?" (thinking that some were perhaps stepchildren).
 "So my wife assures me" came Bruce's imperturbable reply.

+In 1996, a Kingston College historian Michael Gibson, described Bruce's tenure.
+Dominic Bruce was a principal, who "provided superb leadership and was to play a major part in developing what became a vibrant and successful institution."

 Executive and advisory roles and honours

 In civic and charitable bodies Bruce also acted as: